 Our two favorite models for this metric are the Apple Silicone Case with MagSafe and the Cordking iPhone 13 Case.
 The Apple Silicone is incredibly easy to attach and remove, and the case does not interfere with the buttons at all.
 The Cordking is also notably easy to install and remove, but where it impressed us was with its incredible grip.
 This model stuck to our test board up to 40 degrees, and even when it slipped, it slowly crawled down the wood rather than abruptly fall.
 Neither the Apple Silicone nor the Cordking cases interfered with the button or switch function.

-The Totallee Thin is our favorite iPhone 13 case for sliding in and out of pockets, but as a result, it fell behind in the grip test.
+The Totallee Thin is our favorite iPhone 13 case for sliding in and out of pockets, but as a result, it lagged behind in the grip test.
 This model is super easy to attach but snaps into place, making removal a bit more difficult.
 One attractive element of the Totallee Thin is that the case uses slots rather than covers for the buttons, allowing for extra-easy operation.
 The CASEKOO Crystal Clear stuck to the board up to an incline of 33 degrees, but the stickiness makes it a bit harder to slip in and out of a pocket.
 The CASEKOO model is also super easy to install and remove.

 Conclusion

 There are nearly limitless options for iPhone 13 cases.
-We understand that sifting through thousands of products and trying to find the perfect one can be overwhelming.
-Here at GearLab, we aim to do the dirty work so that our readers don't have to.
+We understand that sifting through thousands of products to find the perfect one can be overwhelming.
+Here at GearLab, we aim to do the dirty work so our readers don't have to.
 Our comprehensive review of iPhone 13 cases couples in-depth research with a side-by-side analysis to ensure that you purchase the case that will be best for your style, needs, and budget.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.